jimanx2/laravel-db-timezone/README.md

 # laravel-db-timezone
 (Experimental) Laravel package to handle date time with non-UTC databases
+> Note: I made this only to support mysql driver as of now

 # Installation
 1. Add the following into `repositories` section in `composer.json`